Zhoucheng133/netPlayer-Next/documents/en.md

 Recommand using Visual Studio Code.
 After installing Flutter and Dart extension on Visual Studio Code, you can debug/profile/relese on your device.

 > [!WARNING]
 > Do NOT use Flutter^3.7 or lower version of Flutter.
-Make sure your Flutter version is higher than 3.0.0
+Make sure your Dart version is higher than 3.0.0

 If you Debug or Release on **Windows**, make sure not do it in Chinese mainland network environment.